giriaryan694-a11y/AryterLog/posts/containment-tryhackme-walkthrough.md

 * AI-assisted triage

 A manual approach was possible, but the AI helper saved a lot of time while still keeping the investigation grounded in evidence.

-This draft can be published as-is or polished further into a cleaner ArytorLog post with a more blog-like intro and outro.